lauraaisling/sw-interpretability/README.md

    conda activate sw-interpretability
    ```
 3. Compute embeddings
-   run Compute_Ilsvrc12_Embeddings.ipynb (change source of ImageNet dataset to your save location)
+   run Compute_Ilsvrc12_Embeddings.ipynb (change source of ImageNet dataset to your save location).
    You can also alter the model and layer to explore further.

 4. Results are found by running Method.ipynb.